repology/repology-updater/README.md

 ```

 Expect it to take several hours the first time, subsequent updates
 will be faster.
-You can use the same commant to updated.
+You can use the same command to updated.
 Brief
 explanation of options used here:

   - `--fetch` tells the utility to fetch raw repository data